-- Consistency with the existing urban form of Gwandalan; - A hierarchy of streets including a bus route and, internal streets which are sized and landscaped to reflect residential amenity including walking and cycling; - Provision of high quality residential amenity; - Addressing relevant constraints; and - Provision of adequate services.
+- Recognition of the site parameters and condition Consistency with the existing urban form of Gwandalan; - A hierarchy of streets including a bus route and, internal streets which are sized and landscaped to reflect residential amenity including walking and cycling; - Provision of high quality residential amenity; - Addressing relevant constraints; and - Provision of adequate services. - Addressing Bushfire protection requirements.